-Launching your app is finally happening and it all seems great with a bright future ahead of you.
+It’s finally happening.
+You’ve launched your app, a bright future lies ahead of you.
 But wait!
-You have just realized that your app has received low ratings and users are complaining.
-You start panicking and asking yourself why have you started getting negative reviews all of a sudden.
+The app is getting low ratings and users are complaining.
+You panic and wonder why you’re getting negative reviews all of a sudden.
 Did your bubble just burst?

-The 1-star rating and 2 line outburst about your app is just not sinking in.
-Questions like “What went wrong?” and “How can we fix this?” will be haunting you for quite some time before you actually figure out how to overcome this hurdle.
-Honestly, If you ask most app developers about their first app review experience, they would reply: “Been there, done that”.
+The one-star ratings and two-line outbursts about your app are just not sinking in.
+Questions like, “What went wrong?” and “How can we fix this?” will be haunting you for quite some time before you actually figure out how to overcome this hurdle.
+Honestly, if you ask most app developers about their first app review experience, they would reply, “Been there, done that”.